 The main motive of a blog page is to provide useful information to our readers which is easy to navigate so it’s better to keep it clutter-free.
 This can be done by customizing your blog page.

 When done properly, customizing your blog page can help you in numerous ways.
-It can increase page views, improves the way a website appears both to readers and search engines, and make your website more professional.
+It can increase page views, improve the way a website appears both to readers and search engines, and make your website more professional.

-So today in this article we’ll show you how to customize blog page in WordPress with post elements and metadata.
+So today in this article we’ll show you how to customize a blog page in WordPress with post elements and metadata.
 We’ll show you both the theme and plugins options for it.

 1. Customize Your Blog Archive Page with Zakra Theme

 Here, we’ll show you the entire process using the best multipurpose theme Zakra.
 It’s one of the best free themes available on the market.
 With tons of customization options, it lets you design your website your way.
-Among all, the blog page customization is a simple option included in the theme.
+Among all, blog page customization is a simple option included in the theme.